tannmaycoding/Share-Market-Prices/README.md

    - In `pages/page_2.py`:
      1. Has input fields for username, email, password
      2. When you press `Sign Up`
-        - Opens `share-market-login` table from database accounts on engine `engine`
+        - Opens `share-market-login` table from database `accounts` on engine `engine`
         - Checks if there is `` ` `` in username
         - Checks if username exists
         - Checks if password exists
         - If any check is false it shows error of its own
         - When all checks are done successfully, credentials are added to the SQL table and we are redirected to `pages/page_3.py`
+3. When you press `Log In`:
+   - Opens `pages/page_1.py`
+   - In `pages/page_1.py`:
+      1. Has input fields for username or email, password
+      2. When you press `Log In`:
+        - Opens `share-market-login` table from database `accounts` on engine `engine`
+        - Checks if username or email exists
+        - Checks if the password of the corresponding username or email is correct
+        - If any check is false it shows error of its own
+        - If all checks are done successfully, it will redirect to `pages/page_3.py`